 Without getting too complicated, here is a more accurate representation of what is going on.

 The diagram on the left shows the first couple of pulses represented as sound waves and how they would begin to reflect inside of the mouthpiece depicted in only two dimensions.
+The diagram on the right shows the bogus claim that a soundicule is aimed right at an alleged obstruction, causing the icky looking sonic chart shown below the diagram.

 Here are a couple of other wave diagrams that show the complexity of wave patterns.
 These are pictures of actual waves created in a shallow pan of water.

 In this diagram, B shows the first several wave pulses emanating from more than a single point source.
 You can see how the waves begin to overlap and reflect back upon themselves.
 Diagram C shows the nodal points or "standing waves" that are created once a frequency is held constant for a moment.
-This is a photograph, so it stops time.
+This is a still photograph, so it stops time.
 What you would be viewing in real time is that the complex pattern would be constantly shifting.

 It looks kind of confusing, right?
 Well, that's nothing.
 Remember that these diagrams are two dimensional representations made by waves on the surface of water.
 Inside of a woodwind mouthpiece, the sound waves are doing this in three dimensions.
 From that complex jumble, some waves are exiting the mouthpiece into the saxophone and their resultant shape and frequency will produce the pitch and unique tonal characteristics of this mouthpiece/horn/player combination.
 Those waves could have a "primary" frequency based on a combination of the effective tube length and the fluctuation of the reed.
 We would hear that as a "note."